How Much Does It Cost to Charge Your Electric Car in Texas?

 There are a few things to consider when it comes to home charging stations.
 However, first and foremost, you’re going to want to consult with an electrician who can inform you whether your home has charging capacity or if you’ll need to add circuits to accommodate your EV.
 From there, you have a couple of options that we’ll dive into.

 Level 1 car chargers provide electricity through a 120-volt AC plug.
 Most electric vehicles come with a portable Level 1 cord which you’d plug in directly to your wall unit at home.
 If you charge your car this way for 8 hours, you can expect to replenish about 40 miles of electric range.
-That’s not bad if you have a relatively short daily commute, but some drivers may need more.
-That’s where Level 2 car chargers come in.
+That’s not bad if you have a relatively short daily commute, but some electric car drivers may need more.
+That’s where Level 2 charging comes in.
 These offer charging through 240-volt electrical service and can charge a 103.9 kWh battery to full overnight (10 hours).
 Most homes have this service available, but you’ll want to verify with your electrician.

 Here's a quick overview of how long it takes to fully charge a Tesla S (100 kWh battery):